jsdoublel/camus/README.md

 **Output**

-- *Output Network:* Level-1 network written in extended newick format.
+- *Output Network:* Level-1 networks written in extended newick format.

 CAMUS, when run with the `infer` command, should be invoked with the constraint tree file path and gene trees file path as positional arguments in that order;